 No intercessor.
 No interpreter.

 And suddenly all my pride slipped out of me.
-I was completely terrified and unsure of myself… and on a clock., with a big audience in the offing.
+I was completely terrified and unsure of myself… and on a clock, with a big audience in the offing.
+A big audience of my friends.
+My boyfriend had already started buying me everything he saw with a violin on it.
+He was pre-bragging on me.
+It taught me how to be nervous.
+And at least a little humble.

 God help us all, I have an idea.

-And for a moment, here, I will emphasis, to myself as no one else is listening, why a long damn bow and useful instrument fucking MATTER.
+And for a moment, here, I will emphasize, to myself as no one else is listening, why a long damn bow and useful instrument fucking MATTER.

 (The only thing I can say in favor of Orange Blossom is that the bowing is a world away easier than Paganini and his awesomely satanic bowings.)